erroronline1/caro/readme.md

 > O.Data_3 The web application MUST NOT make resources that allow access to sensitive data available to third parties.

-* There are no interfaces outside of the closed environment.
+* There are no interfaces outside of the network environment not accessible from the web.

 > O.Data_4 All sensitive data collected MUST NOT be kept in the application beyond the duration of their respective processing.